 A Water-Based Alternative

-Aqua Guard is also available online by clicking here, or any JDC in a huge range of colours.
-Unlike Johnstone’s Trade Satin, the Aqua Guard is fully water-based, so will never discolour.
+Aqua Guard is also available online by clicking here, or any Johnstone’s Decorating Centre in a huge range of colours.
+Unlike Johnstone’s Trade Satin, Aqua Guard is fully water-based, so it won’t discolour.
 You should use the specified undercoat as part of the system.

 Johnstone’s Aqua Guard is one of my favourite satinwood products on the market.
-One of the reasons I like it is because it is it is easy to control and use.
-Even people who are die-hard oil-based fans will get on with this paint.
+One of the reasons I like it is because it’s easy to control and use.
+Even decorators who are die-hard oil-based fans will get on with this paint.

-Opacity is also spot on.
-The finish is even better than Johnstone’s Trade Satin, plus it dries rock solid and remains durable.
-Click here for more info.
+Opacity is spot on, and the finish is even better than Johnstone’s Trade Satin.
+It also dries rock solid and remains durable.
+Click here for more information.

 Best Tools to Use to Apply Johnstone’s Satin

-I like to include a little section on the best brush and roller to use to apply a certain product.
-Any good synthetic brush with a thick stock is fine for Johnstone’s Trade Satin.
-It isn’t a difficult product to apply.
+I like to include a little section on the best brush and roller to use for a particular product.
+Any good synthetic brush with a thick stock is fine for Johnstone’s Trade Satin — it isn’t a difficult product to apply.

-My preferred paintbrush is the Purdy Monarch Elite in 2 inch.
-You’ll find it comfortable to hold, easy to use, will hold loads of paint, and you’ll be able to strike a nice line.
-It’s good for both water-based and oil-based satin products, so it’s great to apply Aqua Guard as well as Johnstone’s Satin.
-Click here to see latest prices.
+My preferred paintbrush is the Purdy Monarch Elite in 2-inch.
+You’ll find it comfortable to hold, easy to use, and it holds loads of paint, allowing you to strike a nice, clean line.
+It’s suitable for both water-based and oil-based satin products, so it’s great for applying Aqua Guard as well as Johnstone’s Satin.
+Click here to see the latest prices.

-You’ll find a mini roller useful when painting flat objects such as doors and windowsills.
-A minimum pile is best for this type of paint.
-My favourite is Axus Decor Silk Touch, which leaves a noticeably better finish than any other roller I have ever used in satinwood.
-Click here to see latest prices.
+You’ll find a mini roller useful when painting flat surfaces such as doors and windowsills.
+A short pile is best for this type of paint.
+My favourite is the Axus Décor Silk Touch, which leaves a noticeably better finish than any other roller I have ever used with satinwood.
+Click here to see the latest prices.

 FAQs